Connecting a Set of Circles with Minimum Sum of Radii: A Polynomial-Time Approximation Scheme for CRA

-We now address the case of bounded radii, in which circle $i$ has a maximum allowable radius, $\bar r_i<\infty$.
-The PTAS given above relied on circle radii being arbitrarily large, so that we could increase the radius of a single circle to cover the entire $m$-span segment.
-A different argument is needed for the case of bounded radii.
+We now address the case of bounded radii, in which disk $i$ has a maximum allowable radius, $\bar r_i<\infty$.
+The PTAS given above relied on disk radii being arbitrarily large, so that we could increase the radius of a single disk to cover the entire $m$-span segment $ab$.
+A slightly different argument is needed for the case of bounded radii.

+\old{ Look at a cut, and consider the m-span.
+Look at what COULD be covered if every disk that currently intersects the m-span were increased to its maximum possible size.
+This may give several components (only one in the unbounded radius case).
+We will consider the m-span to be ``maximally covered'' by disks if they cover all of this portion of the span.
+Claim: we can augment radii, totalling an increase of at most O(|m-span|), so that the m-span is maximally covered.

+In the DP, we just specify that the m-span is maximally covered.
+Wait!!
+This does not yet work: issue is that the maximal coverage could include a very large radius disk that barely touches the m-span, and this is not even touched/covered by any of the disks of the input set.
+So, to cover as much as maximal does, means that we may have to grow a HUGE disk??

+9/24/14: idea: Claim: we can make maximal with respect to all disks of radii O(|ab|) that potentially meet the m-span ab.
+There could still be many other disks of larger radius that meet ab at various nearly-isolated points, but we do not need to know about all of them for purposes of solving the subproblem.
+Make this more precise!

+Look at the set U that is the union of all largest disks. (issue: there could be one point far away with an infinite radius.... that make U trivially cover everything!)
+Rather, look at the graph G that connects 2 points with an edge iff their maximum-radius disks intersect.
+Consider G with Euclidean lengths on edges. }

-We obtain a PTAS for the bounded radius case, if we make an additional assumption: that for any segment $pq$ there exists a connected set of circles, centered at points of $p_i\in P$ and having radii $r_i\leq \bar r_i$, such that $p$ and $q$ each lie within the union of the circles and the sum of the radii of the circles is $O(|pq|)$.
+We obtain a PTAS for the bounded radius case, if we make an additional assumption: we assume that for any segment $pq$, with $p$ and $q$ each within disks of allowable radii, there exists a connected set of disks, centered at points of $p_i\in P$ and having allowable radii $r_i\leq \bar r_i$, such that $p$ and $q$ each lie within the union of the disks and the sum of the radii of the disks is $O(|pq|)$.